MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I prompt users to justify why they are changing the classification level?

 Yes.
 To make sure users justify their change of classification, in the Azure portal, set the option **Users must provide justification to set a lower classification label, remove a label, or remove protection** to **On**.
-When they do this, their action and justification reason is logged in their local Windows event log: **Application** > **Microsoft Azure Information Protection**.
+When they do this, their action and justification reason is logged in their local Windows event log: **Applications and Services Logs** > **Microsoft Azure Information Protection**.

 ## How can I automatically protect the content after it's been classified?